MFlorO/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

 #### If Else

-If condition is true the first block will be executed, if not the else condition will be executed.
+<span style="color: yellow"> If condition is true the first block will be executed, if not the else condition will be executed. </span>

 ```js
 // syntax